Natural Science

 Last time, we settled on the fact that our Earth turned out to be a very prosperous planet - not too cold, not too hot, not too small, and not too big, our Sun is good, and its location is in the best part of the galaxy.
 And how could life not appear on such an incredible planet?

-4. Mythical Animals
+4. Mythical Creatures

 There is a saying, "The dream of reason gives rise to monsters."
-The brain is arranged so that if a person does not know or does not understand something, it can fill the knowledge gaps haphazardly.
+The brain is arranged so that if a person does not know or understand something, it can fill the knowledge gaps haphazardly.

 In this lesson, we will get to know some drastic mythical monsters.